programminghistorian/ph-submissions/lessons/beginners-guide-to-twitter-data.md

 {% include figure.html filename="post-hydration.png" caption="The green bar will fill as your dataset is hydrated." %}

-At this point, your data has gone from the long list of single tweet ids to a robust, multi-dimension dataset in .csv format.
+At this point, your data has gone from the long list of single tweet ids to a robust, multi-dimensional dataset in .json format.
+Pressing the "CSV" button will allow you to save it as a CSV instead, which you should do for the purposes of this walkthrough.

 {% include figure.html filename="blurred-dataset.png" caption="The hydrated dataset, blurred here for privacy reasons." %}